Physical Review B

 Physical Review B: Condensed Matter and Materials Physics (also known as PRB) is a peer-reviewed, scientific journal, published by the American Physical Society (APS).
-The Editor of PRB is Stephen E. Nagler.
+The Lead Editor of PRB is Stephen E. Nagler and the Chief Editor is Sarma Kancharla.
 It is part of the Physical Review family of journals.
 The current Editor in Chief is Randall Kamien.
-PRB currently publishes over 4500 papers a year, making it one of the largest physics journals in the world.
+PRB currently publishes over 5000 papers a year, making it one of the largest physics journals in the world.

 Scope

 The focus of this journal is on new results in condensed matter physics, which includes a wide variety of subject areas, such as semiconductors, superconductivity, magnetism, structure, phase transitions, ferroelectrics, nonordered systems, liquids, quantum solids, superfluidity, electronic structure, photonic crystals, mesoscopic systems, surfaces, clusters, fullerenes, graphene, nanoscience, etc.

 History

 PRB was created in 1970 when the original Physical Review (founded in 1893) was subdivided into Physical Review A, B, C, and D, based on subject matter.
 Peter D. Adams was the Editor from inception until 2012 when Laurens W. Molenkamp took over.
-In 2023 Stephen E. Nagler replaced Molenkamp.
-Anthony M. Begley is currently the Managing Editor.
+In 2023 Stephen E. Nagler replaced Molenkamp as the Lead Editor.
+Sarma Kancharla is currently the Chief Editor.